maptiler/maptiler-geocoding-control/README.md

 ### Options

 - `apiKey`<sup>\*</sup>: `string` - Maptiler API key.
 Not needed if used with MapTiler SDK.
-- `maplibregl`: `MapLibreGL` - A MapLibre GL instance to use when creating [Markers](https://maplibre.org/maplibre-gl-js-docs/api/markers/#marker).
-Used if `options.marker` is `true` with MapLibre GL library.
+- `maplibregl`: `MapLibreGL` - A MapLibre GL JS instance to use when creating [Markers](https://maplibre.org/maplibre-gl-js-docs/api/markers/#marker).
+Used if `options.marker` is `true` with MapLibre GL JS library.
 If not provided it will be autodetected.
 Not needed if used with MapTiler SDK.
 - `debounceSearch`: `number` - Sets the amount of time, in milliseconds, to wait before querying the server when a user types into the Geocoder input box.
 This parameter may be useful for reducing the total number of API calls made for a single query.
 Default `200`.
 - `proximity`: `[number, number]` - A proximity argument: this is a geographical point given as an object with latitude and longitude properties.
 Search results closer to this point will be given higher priority.
 - `placeholder`: `string` - Override the default placeholder attribute value.
 Default `"Search"`.